 Use a pet carrier

-When preparing for a trip with your pet, a pet carrier is essential.
+A pet carrier is essential when preparing for a trip with your pet.
 Most airlines require them even if your dog is small enough to sit with you in the plane’s cabin.

 In most cases, airlines provide a list of pet carrier requirements to help travelers choose appropriate carriers or crates for their pets.
 If you’re planning to buy one, make sure to choose a durable, well-ventilated, and leak-proof option to avoid suffocation and any leaking.